 Mount Kilimanjaro is the highest free standing mountain in the world.
 Rising from the East African plains, the tallest point of the mountain, Uhuru Peak, stands at a frosty 5,895 metres.
 From here you can gaze down on the clouds, and up at acres of blue sky.

 This trek will take you from the hustle and bustle of Moshi, through the rainforests which cover the lower mountain slopes, up to the high alpine desert.
-The trek will culminate with a midnight summit climb to reach Stella Point before dawn, where you will take in the unparalleled sight of sunrise over the African plains from the summit.
+After welcoming in 2017 at Barafu Camp, the trek will culminate with a midnight summit climb to reach Stella Point before dawn, where you will take in the unparalleled sight of sunrise over the African plains from the summit.
 This trek is a must for anyone with a sense of adventure!